alecng27/R_Programming_Guidebook/docs/index.md

 # About {-}

-This is my personal guidebook that I assembled upon completion of DataCamp Courses with notes and examples on the basics of R, SQL and Web Scraping.
+This is my personal guidebook that I created with notes and examples on the workings of R, SQL and Web Scraping.
 This online book is created and developed using RStudio and the Bookdown package.

 https://alecng27.github.io/R_Programming_Guidebook/